Callum Smith: Smith vs. Castillo

 Following his first professional loss against Canelo Álvarez, Smith moved up in weight and made his debut in the light-heavyweight division against former WBA title challenger Lenin Castillo, on the undercard of Anthony Joshua vs. Oleksandr Usyk on 25 September 2021.
 Smith defeated Castillo via a brutal second-round knockout that resulted in the latter being stretchered out of the ring.

 Smith vs. Bauderlique

 On 20 August 2022, Smith fought Bauderlique in a WBC world title eliminator on the undercard of Oleksandr Usyk vs Anthony Joshua II.
 Smith finished the fight with a left hook at 1:53 of the fourth round in Jeddah.
 With this victory, Smith earned his shot at unified light heavyweight world champion Artur Beterbiev, who holds the IBF and WBO titles as well as the WBC belt.

 Smith vs. Beterbiev

-Artur Beterbiev beat Callum Smith on 13 January 2024 in Quebec City, Canada with a 7th round stoppage.
+On 15 March 2023, Artur Beterbiev (19–0, 19 KOs) was ordered by the WBC to make a mandatory title defense against Smith.
+As the pair failed to come to terms, a purse bid was called, which was won by Top Rank with a $2,115,000 bid.
+As the champion, Beterbiev was guaranteed a 70/30% split in his favor, which would earned him a guaranteed $1,330,000, with 10% of the initial sum being set aside for the winner.
+Smith would walk away with a $571,000 purse.
+Matchroom Boxing also made a bid, which was $15,000 less than Top Rank's winning bid.
+Hearn was devastated about losing the bid by such a small margin.
+He said "I am gutted.
+Everyone has said they must have known what our bid was to only beat it by that much but in reality when there have been offers made throughout a period of negotiation you know roughly what the other side’s bid will be".
+The bout was expected to take place in Montreal.

+The bout was expected to take place on 19 August at the Videotron Centre in Québec City, Canada.
+It was to be broadcast in the US on ESPN and Sky Sports in the UK.
+Beterbiev had not fought in Québec City since 2015.
+The fight was postponed on 30 July, as Beterbiev was forced to undergo jaw surgery due to a bone infection.
+The event was rescheduled to take place on 13 January 2024, at the same venue.